-There is controversy over how long was the period between the time Jesus died and the resurrection occurred.
+There is controversy over how long was the period between the time Jesus died, and the resurrection occurred.
 Many have noted Jesus said that just as Jonah was three days and three nights in the heart of the fish.
 Jonah was taken by lot and later thrown in the sea.
-Jesus was condemned and later he was entombed in the heart of the earth.
+Jesus was condemned, and later, he was entombed in the heart of the earth.
 From this insist that Jesus could not have died on Friday and been resurrected on Sunday.
 This verse from Matt 12:40-41 is the primary support for this view.
-Counting the from when it was sure to happed.
-First it says “just as” so from the time Jonah was taken by lot as the guilty party until he was regurgitate on shore was three days and three nights.
+He was counting from when it was sure to happen.
+First, it says “just as” so from the time Jonah was taken by lot as the guilty party until he was regurgitated onshore was three days and three nights.
 His time in the great fish was less than that just as Jesus was not buried three days and three nights.
-In Jesus’ case there are two starting points his condemnation by the Sanhedrin at dawn on Thursday and his condemnation by Pilate at dawn Friday.
+In Jesus’ case, there are two starting points his condemnation by the Sanhedrin at dawn on Thursday and his condemnation by Pilate at dawn Friday.
 From dawn Thursday to dawn Sunday is exactly three days.
-From dawn Friday to dawn Sunday is exactly two days, but there was a period of three hours of darkness in the middle of the day so, one could count the darkness with the preceding period of light as an additional day.
+From dawn Friday to dawn Sunday is exactly two days, but there were three hours of darkness in the middle of the day so, one could count the darkness with the preceding period of light as an additional day.
 Secondly, I think Jesus was emphasizing that he would be dead while in the earth, just as Jonah was dead while in the fish.

 Lev 9:1 On the eighth day—Easter Sunday.

 The anointing of Jesus started nine days earlier, but this is the eighth day from the presentation.
 The day he was in the tomb, the consecration does not appear to have advanced.